3dr/5dr Hatch (1.0, 1.5 TSI petrol / 1.6 TDI diesel)

 As soon as you get in, just as in a Golf, you'll sense all the hallmarks of a really well made car, with the same glass-fronted 8.0-inch 'Composition Media' infotainment touchscreen you'd find on Volkswagen's larger family hatch dominating the dash.
 In place of the somewhat old fashioned vertically-stacked dash of the previous Polo, a more horizontally-orientated design was based around a central fascia panel that positions all of the key controls on a higher plane that's more in your direct line of sight.

 And in the back?
-There ought to have been big improvements here too, given this sixth generation model's 92mm increase in total wheelbase.
-Which is pretty much how it turned out, though if you're familiar with the previous version of this car, you may find that this MK6 model's higher waistline and shallower rear window make it feel a little more enclosed than before.
-Particularly impressive is the improvement in shoulder room, though, as with rival superminis, that's not enough to make this bench in any way really suitable for the transport of three adults.
+This sixth generation model's 92mm increase in total wheelbase helps here.
+Particularly impressive is shoulder room, though, as with rival superminis, that's not enough to make this bench in any way really suitable for the transport of three adults.
 And out back?
 Well, it's mostly all good news.
 Avoid entry-level trim and you'll get an adjustable-height floor that can be re-positioned at a lower level if you've taller loads to carry.
 In terms of overall boot size, we're talking 355-litres, which is a massive 75-litres more than the MK5 model and 63-litres larger than the trunk you get in a rival Ford Fiesta.

 What You Pay